 Wiki Info: Thomson’s gazelles can be found in numbers exceeding 550,000 in Africa and are recognised as the most common type of gazelle in East Africa.
 The Thomson’s Gazelle can reach speeds of 50 miles an hour.
 It is the second fastest animal on earth (when running in a straight line)

 7 – Lion (Fastest Recorded Speed:50 MPH)

 Wiki Info: In the wild, males seldom live longer than 10 to 14 years, as injuries sustained from continual fighting with rival males greatly reduce their longevity.
-In captivity they can live more than 20 years.
+In captivity, they can live for more than 20 years.
 They typically inhabit savanna and grassland, although they may take to bush and forest.
 Lions are unusually social compared to other cats.

 6 – Blue Wildebeest (Fastest Recorded Speed:51 MPH)